davidmclennan/simple-meal/README.md

 * Save liked recipes

 ## iOS
-I do not currently own a setup to enable testing on iOS.
-However, as this app has been created in Xamarin.Forms with the goal of keeping as little code platform specific as possible, only some cosmetic iOS specific changes should be required.
+I currently do not own a device to run/emulate on iOS.
+However, this app has been created in Xamarin.Forms with the goal of keeping as little code platform specific as possible and only a few iOS specific changes should be required.